UNLOCK YOUR CHILD'S

 Computer currency has grown in popularity due to electronic transfers, debit and credit cards, and internet transactions, giving convenience and speed to financial transactions.

-4. The first programmer was a woman.
+4. The first programmer was a woman

 The first computer programmer was Ada Lovelace, a mathematician and author.
 She contributed to Charles Babbage’s Analytical Engine in the 19th century, developing the first algorithm that was meant to be processed by a computer.

-5. In the future, coding will soon become as popular or even more popular than reading.
+5. In the future, coding will soon become as popular or even more popular than reading

 With a great deal of technological advancement in recent times and the impact of coding on it, this skill will rise in popularity as a commonly chosen activity like reading right from childhood.

-6. Coding is more a self-learning skill than an acquired discipline.
+6. Coding is a more self-learning skill than an acquired discipline

 You can certainly learn coding as a course.
 However, the skill is more of a self-taught skill.
 The best coders in the world became so while developing a passion for programming and teaching and developing it with practice.